SecretFoundation/SNIPs/SNIP-20.md

 ## Responses

-TBD - Not sure what the Cosmos/Cosmwasm standard here is, but I don't see a reason to deviate from it here

-Unless specified otherwise, all message responses will be in key-values under the `log` field of the Cosmos message.

-Unless specified otherwise, all query responses will be JSON encoded in the `data` field of the Cosmos query response.
+Unless specified otherwise, all message & query responses will be JSON encoded in the `data` field of the Cosmos response.
+The reason for this is to make data leakage via message-length side-channels harder.
+In addition, since all keys will be encrypted, it is not possible to use the `log` events for event triggering.

 # Sections